 I started my Inle Lake tour just after sunrise.

 Inle Lake is one of the most important watersheds in Myanmar.
 It is a home of over twenty species of snails and 9 species of fishes that are endemic only to Inle.
 Migratory birds also frequent the lake.
-Among them are brown and black seagulls which consider the lake their second home during November, December, and January.
+Among them are brown and black seagulls which consider the lake their second home during the string winter (from November through February).

 Since I am no fan of souvenirs, I did not buy one.
-Perhaps, any item, even the smallest one, will have no place in my small backpack.
+Perhaps, any item, even the smallest one, will have no place in my small, cramped backpack.

 Inle Lake is also a testament to Myanmar’s extensive culture, practices, and ways and means of life.
 Buddhism is the fundamental of all norms.
 And, despite the number of different races visiting the place, they were able to preserve the traditions that are truly theirs.